How does Gamification Affect Motivation?

 How can your company implement gamification successfully?

 After reading through this blog, and deciding that gamification is right for you, the next step is implementation.
 This is important, as implementing gamification isn’t just a one size fits all solution.
-There are, however, the same few steps that every company must take and evaluate before moving forward:1) Identify your gamification goals
+There are, however, the same few steps that every company must take and evaluate before moving forward:

 1) Identify Your Gamification Goals